Guidelines for Professional Courtesy and Conduct

 I. General Guidelines for All Lawyers

-4. A lawyer should avoid making ill-considered accusations of unethical conduct toward
+4. A lawyer should avoid making ill-considered accusations of unethical conduct toward another lawyer.

 5. A lawyer should not engage in intentionally discourteous behavior for the purpose of obtaining an advantage.